Hatoridev/Jquery-_basico/README.md

 # jQuery_basic

-Repository with small examples introducing the JavaScript library jQuery at a basic level.
+Repository with small examples introducing the use of the jQuery library, part of the JavaScript programming language for web development, at a basic level.

 ## How to Run